systeminit/si/app/docs/src/reference/components.md

 Subscriptions are how components depend on one another.
 A subscription moves the value from Component A's specified attribute path to another attribute path on Component B. The paths are not required to match.
-When the value in Component A is changed that change will be reflected in Component B.
+When the value in Component A is changed, that change will be reflected in Component B.

 Let's use the VPC example in AWS again.
-When creating a `Subnet` component that needs a `VpcId` you want that component to subscribe to the `Vpc` component in order to obtain the `VpcId` the subnet needs.
+When creating a `Subnet` component that needs a `VpcId`, you want that component to subscribe to the `Vpc` component to obtain the `VpcId` the subnet needs.
 The `VpcId` value will flow from the `Vpc` component into the `Subnet` component whenever it changes.

 ## Resources